NithinRama/HoneyWell/README.md

 Instructions to run the Bot:

 Open the Bot application in Visual Studio 2015 and go to Handlers/Constants.cs and change Ip string to the ip of the server where you hosted our node server.
 Install Bot emulator from https://docs.botframework.com/en-us/csharp/builder/sdkreference/gettingstarted.html#emulator and test it!

+Desktop App :

+open the project folder and goto \HoneyWell\bin\Release and run the HoneyWell.exe file to see it in action.